mondoohq/cnquery/docs/development.md

 }
 ```

-However, we have a reference to a GCP network in a GCP Compute Address.
+However, we have a reference to a GCP network in a GCP Compute address.
 This allows us to quickly navigate to the network in which an address is created:
 ```
 private gcp.project.computeService.address {
   // Static IP address